uvicaiclub/ai-club-website/README.md

 Installs serve globally (which is required to run the server) then deploys the production build at [http://localhost:3000](http://localhost:3000).

-sh ./linux-install.sh ; npm run deploy
+`sh ./linux-install.sh ; npm run deploy`

 ## Docker

+The website can be containerized on docker.
+The easiest way to do this is to first install the Docker Desktop application.

+To install Docker Desktop, visit [https://www.docker.com/products/docker-desktop/](Download Docker Desktop)

+### Development Server

+The website can be containerized on docker and run in a development environment.

+Make sure you first have VS Code installed on your system for compatability: [https://code.visualstudio.com/download](Download VS Code)

+Click on Dev Environments over on the left side of the screen.

+Then click on Create or Create New Environment

+Follow the prompts untill it asks for a Git Repository, input: `https://github.com/uvicaiclub/ai-club-website.git` and press continue.

+Wait for the Docker to automatically create the dev environment, then click continue.

+Click to open in VS Code and the development server should be ready to go!

+### Local Image

-The website can be containerized on docker with the following pipeline command:
+A Docker image for the repository can be created and run locally with the following pipeline command:

-docker image rm -f ai-club-website ; docker build . -t ai-club-website ; docker run -p 3030:3000 -d ai-club-website
+`docker image rm -f ai-club-website ; docker build . -t ai-club-website ; docker run -p 3030:3000 -d ai-club-website`

-Build will run in development mode on [http://localhost:3030](http://localhost:3030)

 ## Web Analytics